To rank higher on Google (and other search engines), a website owner must be committed – organic optimisation (SEO and AEO) is a long game.

 Even weak pages rank better when the overall domain has a good reputation – rich content supports poor content.

-As you are growing and learning, go back and improve weak pages whenever you have the chance.
+As you grow and learn, go back and improve weak pages whenever you have the chance.

 There are common mistakes that small businesses make when trying to rank well.
 They try to rank for: